UniversalDevicesInc-PG3/udi-poly-notification/README.md

 ## Configuration

-The [Configuration Page](https://github.com/jimboca/udi-poly-notification/blob/master/POLYGLOT_CONFIG.md) is the same as the information included on the Polyglot Notification Nodeserver Configuration Page.
+All information is on the [Configuration Page](https://github.com/jimboca/udi-poly-notification/blob/master/POLYGLOT_CONFIG.md) which is the same as information included on the Polyglot Notification Nodeserver Configuration Page.

 ## Nodes